You can support Canadian History Ehx with a donation at https://www.buymeacoffee.com/craigU

 In 1814, the Pemmican Proclamation was issued to stop the Metis people of the Red River District in the area that Thomas Douglas had received from the Hudson’s Bay Company from exporting pemmican.
 This was done to guarantee supplies for the Hudson’s Bay Company.
 The North West Company saw this to monopolize the commodity.
 This would lead us to the Pemmican War.

 Despite being a war that would last until 1821, modern Canadians know very little about it.
 The war was fought between the North West Company and the Metis, and the Hudson’s Bay Company and the Selkirk settlers.
 This war would be a series of skirmishes as Red River pemmican was vital to the North West Company.
 The Hudson’s Bay Company imported most of its provisions from England itself.
 You may also be wondering what Pemmican is.
 It is dried buffalo meat, pounded into a powder and mixed with buffalo fat in leather bags.
 The North West Company would trade with several outposts in the Red River District for this substance.
-With no more exporting of pemmican, the North West Company was being crippled and this would lead to the war.
+Needless to say, the Red River pemmican was vital to the North West Company and without it, the company could not feed its employees.
+William McGillivray, chief partner in the North West Company, said in court that the company could not function without it.

 The damage had been done within the North West Company though and many of its wealthiest partners began to leave the company worried about its future.